 - What price range are you aiming for among other things?

 The Thickness of the marble:

-Marbles come in different sizes, and for that, not every one types of diamond saw blades can be used.
+Marbles come in different sizes, and for that, not every type of diamond saw blade can be used.
 For that, you need to know the size or thickness of the marble you want to cut.

 To cut a thin slab of marble for a countertop, you would have to use a diamond blade that comes in a circular saw.
 For a marble that is more than 16 inches, you cannot make use of a tabletop wet saw blade, as it will just not cut at all.

 Diamond saw blades for marble cutting is different from every other diamond saw blade, as they have a specific function to cut just marbles.